erodola/Alg-s2-2020/README.md

 ### News

-- **17/03/2020:** **Exercise solutions** are now online together with a video explaining the solutions step by step.

-- **16/03/2020:** The recorded lecture for March 17th is now online.
+- **19/03/2020:** The recorded lecture for March 19th is now online.
 Note that you can **turn on the subtitles** in Youtube to get a decent script, if you think you need it.
 All questions on the lecture topics will be answered via email.

 ### Logistics